jarviscanada/jarvis_data_eng_AdityaKhajanchi/README.md

 ## Highlighted Projects
 **Interactive Crime Map for Chicago** [[GitHub](https://github.com/ANK002X/DA-Projects/blob/2489f63ced2365bece7fa054d2a22f3bf85444d4/PersonalProjects/4a_ChicagoCrimesDataVisualization%5BView_in_Browser%5D.ipynb)]: Developed an interactive Chicago crime heatmap dashboard using Dash and Plotly, allowing users to filter data by crime type, month, or view all available data.
-Leveraged real-time data from the City of Chicago's public API, utilizing Pandas for data manipulation and Plotly's density_mapbox for visualizing crime density on an interactive map.
+Leveraged real-time data from the City of Chicago's public SOD API, utilizing Pandas for data manipulation and Plotly's density_mapbox for visualizing crime density on an interactive map.
 Implemented dynamic dropdowns, checklists, and callbacks to enable real-time filtering and updates.
 Integrated Mapbox for precise geographical mapping and customized the user interface with CSS for an enhanced user experience.
 The dashboard provides a comprehensive view of crime trends and hotspots across the city.

 **Superstore Dashboard** [[GitHub](https://github.com/ANK002X/DA-Projects/blob/40af22f44b816dcf8926f9eab1e9fdd20caabe4b/PersonalProjects/1_TheGlobalSuperstore-Insights_Graphs.ipynb)]: Collaborated with a team of 7 to develop the Global Superstore Dashboard, an interactive data visualization tool aimed at providing in-depth insights into sales, profit, shipping, and customer segmentation for a global retail operation.
 Using Dash and Plotly, we built a dynamic dashboard that allows users to explore Year-to-Date (YTD) metrics, such as total sales, orders, and products sold, alongside key performance indicators like sales growth and shipping time.
 Leveraging Pandas for data processing, we incorporated advanced charts, including area charts, sunburst, funnel, and waterfall plots, to visually present trends, geographical distributions, and customer behavior.
 The dashboard also integrates dynamic filters, allowing users to select different report types and years for flexible data exploration.
 This project successfully delivered an intuitive platform for management to analyze real-time business performance and make informed decisions.